HabitatFramework/TechnicalGuide/updater/updater.rst

 .. tip::
 	If you have more than one target HLU tool database, copy the script files from the 'Scripts/Archive' folder back into the'Scripts' folder and run the program again - connecting to the next database to be updated.

+.. _database_updater_source_code:

+**Source Code**
+The source code for this program is open source and can be downloaded from <https://github.com/HabitatFramework/HLUTool-DatabaseUpdater>.

+.. _database_updater_latest_release:

+**Latest Release**
+The latest release of this program can be downloaded from <https://github.com/HabitatFramework/HLUTool-DatabaseUpdater/releases>.

+.. _database_updater_latest_scripts:

+**Latest Scripts**
+The latest scripts for this program can be downloaded from <https://github.com/HabitatFramework/HLUTool-DatabaseUpdater/archive/scripts.zip>.